Felix201209/Same-network-Chatroom/README.md

 This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

-© 2025 Felix.
+© 2025 Felix Yu Peng Zheng.
 All rights reserved.

 You may view the full license [here](https://creativecommons.org/licenses/by-nc-nd/4.0/).